Niebla: an open-source code for modeling the extragalactic background light: Introduction

-The Extragalactic Background Light (EBL) is a homogeneous and isotropic radiation field from ultraviolet (UV) to infrared wavelengths \citep{hill_spectrum_2018}, consisting of the cosmic optical and infrared backgrounds (COB and CIB, respectively).
-The EBL originates from the integrated emission of various astrophysical sources and sensitively depends on their cosmic evolution and properties \citep{kneiske_implications_2002,driver_measurements_2016,finke_modeling_2022}.
-Measuring the EBL intensity directly is non-trivial due to strong foreground contamination.
+Measuring the EBL intensity directly is challenging due to the significant contamination from foreground sources.
 Many of these foregrounds originate within the Solar system, such as Earth's atmosphere or Zodiacal Light, i.e., sunlight absorbed and reemitted by interplanetary dust \citep{1998HauserCib}.
-Other foregrounds appear at a Galactic scale, like interstellar gas.
-Various methodologies have been developed to subtract the contributions of these foregrounds.
-However, with the exception of \citet{2024postmann}, all current direct measurements of the EBL should be regarded as upper limits.
-Lower limits on the EBL intensity can be derived through a complementary approach using the luminosity measurements of resolved galaxies.
-Extrapolating these observations to the entire galaxy population provides strict lower bounds to the EBL intensity, as this method misses truly diffuse components.
+Other foregrounds are Galactic in origin, such as interstellar gas.
+Various methodologies have been developed to subtract these foreground contributions.
+However, the difficulty of accurately removing residual foregrounds means that, in practice, most current direct measurements of the EBL should be considered upper limits.
+Some exceptions to this are the measurements from \citet{2024postmann}, or the dark-cloud technique from \citet{Mattila2012_darkcloud}.
+A complementary approach is based on measuring the flux from resolved sources, and extrapolating these data into galaxy counts for the whole galaxy population \citep[see, e.g.;][]{driver_measurements_2016,windhorst_jwst_2023}.
+This method gives an estimation of the lower limits of the EBL, since it does not account for diffuse, truly unresolved components.

+As gamma rays propagate through the intergalactic medium, they can interact with EBL photons, leading to $e^-e^+$ pair production~\citep{1962ee_pair_creation,1967ee_pair_creation,1967ee_pair_creation2}, which has been observed in numerous systems \cite[e.g.,][]{2012Sci...338.1190A,Greaux_2024}.
+This process results in an energy-dependent attenuation of gamma-ray flux from extragalactic sources.
+Higher-energy photons are more efficiently absorbed and the overall attenuation increases with redshift due to the longer propagation path through the photon field.
+For instance, for sources at redshift $z=1$, the gamma-ray flux above $\sim30\,$\,GeV is attenuated.
+At lower values of $z$ this effect occurs at higher energies, of the order of hundreds of GeV or TeV.